jejobueno/Card_Game_OOP/README.md

 The game is over when all the players play all their cards

-- ## Why?
-This is the first code I've made in becode to practice my python knowledge and object oriented programming.

-- ## How?
+- ## How does the game really works?
 The scrips is made of a object `Hangman()` which will be initialized in the `main.py` file and have the following attibrutes and functions:

 ### Attributes: